siyanlau/RecommenderSystem/README.md

 # DSGA1004 - BIG DATA
 ## Final project

-*Handout date*: 2023-04-12
+*Handout date*: 2024-04-12

 *Checkpoint submission*: 2023-04-28

-*Submission deadline*: 2023-05-16
+*Submission deadline*: 2023-05-14

 # Overview

 In the final project, you will apply the tools you have learned in this class to solve a realistic, large-scale applied problem.
-Specifically, you will build and evaluate a collaborative-filter based recommender system.
+Specifically, you will build and evaluate a collaborative-filter based recommender and customer segmentation system.

 In either case, you are encouraged to work in **groups of up to 3 students**:

-- Groups of 1--2 will need to implement one extension (described below) over the baseline project for full credit.
-- Groups of 3 will need to implement two extensions for full credit.

 ## The data set